-We know that General Practice is the foundation upon which effective patient care rests.
-We also know that there are not enough GPs to provide care in the way it has traditionally been delivered.
-Indeed, the focus on personcentred, collaborative care means that GPs are increasingly working as part of a team which includes social care and the community.
-This approach allows GPs to use their skills in co-ordinating and managing the medical care of people with often complex medical and social issues, whilst being supported by a team who can offer very different skills and resources to complement the traditional medically focussed care delivered in Primary Care.
+We know that general practice is the foundation upon which effective patient care rests.
+We also know that there are not enough GPs to provide care in the way it has traditionally been delivered - it will need to be GP led rather than always GP delivered.
+Indeed, the focus on person-centred, collaborative care means that GPs are increasingly working as part of a team which includes social care and the community.
+This approach allows GPs to use their skills in coordinating and managing the medical care of people with often complex medical and social issues, whilst being supported by a team who can offer very different skills and resources to complement the traditional medically focussed care delivered in primary care.
+We want to build on the fundamental strengths of general practice, such as the ongoing relationship with patients, continuity of care and the GP role as a trusted professional with an overview of patient care.

-The GP Forward View makes it very clear that, in future, services for people will be developed at a population based level (such as a Locality Cluster, of which we have six in Southampton), rather than at a practice list level.
+The GP Forward View, NHS England's five year plan for primary care, makes it very clear that, in future, services for people will be developed at a neighbourhood population level (such as a Locality Cluster, of which we have six in Southampton), rather than at a practice level.
+Where the partnership model is working well, this will be supported to continue, recognising the value of the this and the continuity that it provides.
+However, we do need to develop alternative models for those people and practices for whom the traditional model of general practice partnership is not attractive or sustainable.

-A plan for General Practice needs to ensure that the people of the City have access to high quality, consistent, sustainable Primary Care that meets their needs, whilst being attractive to support recruitment and retention of GPs and their allied staff.
-As providers, GP Practices (specifically, the Partners) are responsible for ensuring that their organisation is able to deliver the primary medical services commissioned from them, despite the challenge of recruiting and retaining appropriate staff.
-The priority for the City is to shape a different model of General Practice which will help GPs to fulfil these responsibilities and mitigate the risks to both services and the practice as a business entity.
+A plan for general practice needs to ensure that the people of the city have access to high quality, consistent, sustainable primary care that meets their needs, whilst being attractive to support recruitment and retention of GPs and their allied staff, e.g. nurses or therapists.
+GP Practices (specifically, the partners) are responsible for ensuring that their organisation is able to deliver the primary medical services for which they are paid, despite the challenge of recruiting and retaining appropriate staff.
+The priority for the city is to shape a different model of general practice which will help GPs to fulfil these responsibilities and manage the risks to both services and the practice as a business entity.

-This plan has been informed by the views and suggestions of City GPs, as well as other stakeholders, following a number of engagement events across the City.
-It has a dual purpose in that it sets out the future direction of primary care commissioning whilst also providing a basis for a strategy for sustainability that GP Practices lead and own.
+This plan has been developed following contributions from city GPs, as well as other interested groups and organisations during a number of engagement events across the city.
+It has a dual purpose in that it sets out the future direction of primary care planning and delivery whilst also providing a basis for a strategy for sustainability that GP Practices lead and own.